Weyl Fermions and Broken Symmetry Phases of Laterally Confined $^3$He Films

 Analysis of the energy per unit length of these two DWs shows that the $p_x$-type DW has a lower free energy per unit length, and is thus the energetically favored DW, at least for weakly confined chiral domains.\cite{tsu14} Our analysis confirms that result.
 For a single $p_x$-type DW in laterally confined \Hea, e.g. the PDW phase near the upper critical confinement length, $D_{c_2}$, the currents along the edges are determined by the chirality of each chiral domain.
 Thus, the energetically favored $p_x$-type DW there appears to be a violation of current conservation at the junctions of the DW and the edges.

 The apparent violation of current conservation is resolved by the self-consistent solution for the order parameter and excitation spectrum for the $p_x$-type single domain wall crossing the channel.
 A self-consistent calculation of the structure of a single, laterally confined $p_x$-type DW is carried out for $T=0.5 T_c$ and $D=20\xi_0$.
 The results include the current density at every point within the channel.
 We initialize the order parameter to be $-\Delta_{\perp}(x) p_x + i \Delta_{\parallel}(x) p_y$ in the region $y < 0$, and $+\Delta_{\perp}(x) p_x + i \Delta_{\parallel}(x) p_y$ in the region $y > 0$, with the domain wall centered at $y = 0$.
+Note that $\Delta_{\perp,||}(x)$ are real for the solutions far from the DW.
 The order parameter is calculated by self-consistent solution of the Eilenberger and gap equations (Eqs. \ref{equ-eilenberger-transport}, \ref{gap-equ-ss1}, \ref{gap-equ-ss2}), subject to the asymptotic boundary conditions for $y\rightarrow\pm\infty$ determined by the two possible degenerate chiral ground states in the channel.
 The mass current is calculated from Eq. \ref{equ-mass-current} once the self-consistent propagator and order parameter are determined.